 Slot Machine Private Ownership in Tennessee

-It is not legal to privately own a slot machine in the state of Tennessee.
+It is illegal to own a slot machine in the state of Tennessee privately.

 Gaming Control Board in Tennessee

-Tennessee also has a state lottery. officially called the Tennessee Education Lottery (TEL).
-The TEL was approved by voters in late 2002, and beginning to sell tickets in early 2004.
+The state lottery commission is the Tennessee Education Lottery (TEL).
+In late 2002, voters approved the TEL.
+Tickets began to sell in early 2004.
 Since then, it has raised more than $4 billion for education programs up to and including two-year college institutions.

 Casinos in Tennessee